Wix vs Shopify — Which is Better?

 Using Shopify’s “Online Store 2.0” drag and drop editor

-Ultimately, neither platform presents a particularly steep learning curve when it comes to editing a website — some users will prefer the immediacy and flexibility of the Wix front-end editor to Shopify’s preview-and-publish approach, but others will appreciate the more rigorous ‘snap-to-grid’ approach taken by Shopify.
+Ultimately, when I tested both platforms, I didn’t feel that either presented a particularly steep learning curve when it came to editing a website.
+Some users will prefer the immediacy and flexibility of the Wix front-end editor to Shopify’s preview-and-publish approach, but others will appreciate the more rigorous ‘snap-to-grid’ approach taken by Shopify.

 CMS features in Shopify and Wix